COVID-19 and animals

 - providing a treat dispenser toy.

-In some situations of home quarantine, you may be able to play fetch or games with your pet in your yard.
-It’s best to talk through these options with the local Public Health Unit in your area, or the emergency health officer who provided your quarantine direction notice.
+In some situations of home quarantine or isolation, you may be able to play fetch or games with your pet in your yard.
+It’s best to talk through these options with the local Public Health Unit in your area, or your GP.

 It’s best your pet remains with you while you quarantine or isolate.